er1211/deeplopener/docs/index.md

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/YlKi-NVJV-E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-You can launch DeepL (https://www.deepl.com) through this Google chrome extension and replace the texts that you want to translate with translation results keepking the original style.
+This Google chrome extension enable to replace the texts that you want to translate with translation results by DeepL(deepl.com) keepking the original style.
 On pdf, this extension displays a frame showing translated sentences.

 # Install from Chrome Web Store